Ecommerce Accounting’s Pitfalls and Obstacles

-Most online retailers must now pay taxes in nearly every nation where they make a purchase, as a result of recent international tax regulations.
+Most online retailers must now pay taxes in nearly every nation where they make a purchase due to recent international tax regulations.

-The implementation of new economic nexus laws has resulted in revenue and/or sales volume criteria.
+Implementing new economic nexus laws has resulted in revenue and sales volume criteria.

 The IRS maintains these records to determine when a company must pay taxes.

-Previously, you were solely in charge of collecting sales tax where your company’s physical location is.
+Previously, you were solely responsible for collecting sales tax where your company’s physical location is.

 Tax locations in brick-and-mortar retail may be few.
-Thousands of tax identifiers are now required by online vendors.
+Online vendors now require thousands of tax identifiers.

-Furthermore, sellers are required to submit taxes on a regular basis, usually monthly or quarterly.
+Furthermore, sellers are required to submit taxes regularly, usually monthly or quarterly.

-Keep accurate accounting of every transaction so there’s less uncertainty when it’s time to submit your taxes.
+Keep accurate accounting of every transaction so there’s less uncertainty when it’ssubmitting your taxes.